calvin-gao/ZotBoba/README.md

 # ZotBoba
- A Blog website for people to post ratings of drinks
+ A Blog website for people to post ratings of drinks and comment on other people's post.

 ## What I have Learned From this project